 Both authors have magnificent titles: Eric Schmidt as executive chairman of Google and Jared Cohen as director of Google Ideas, Google’s think tank dedicated to understanding global challenges and applying technological solutions.

-It’s always said that never judge a book by its cover.
-But you can’t overlook all the big names written on the cover: Bill Clinton, Henry Kissinger, Walter Isaacson, Elon Musk and Madeleine Albright.
+Although it’s usually said that never judge a book by its cover, you can’t overlook all the big names who’ve endorsed the book: Bill Clinton, Henry Kissinger, Walter Isaacson, Elon Musk and Madeleine Albright.

-The book is arranged in seven chapters each one about future of something:
+Before digging deeper, let’s have a short look at the chapter titles.
+The book is arranged in seven chapters each one talking about future of something:

 Digital empowerment will be, for some, the first experience of empowerment in their lives, enabling them to be heard, counted and taken seriously—all because of an inexpensive device they can carry in their pocket.